FelixMo42/wild_side/README.md

 * Move cursors with arrow keys (with wrapping!)
 * Delete/insert text
 * Dont worry if you mess it up, you cant save! (also definitly a feature)
-* File menu side bar to choose with file to edit
+* File menu side bar to choose with file to edit using fuzzy search

 ## Usage
-Press tab to switch focus bettween text erea and file menu.
-When if file menu type in the number of the file you want to use and press enter to open it.
+Press tab to switch focus bettween text area and file menu.
+File menu uses fuzzy search to find files.
+Use up and down arrows to navigate options.
+Press enter to select.

 ## Parts
 ### Pane